 A Bad Ground Can be Very Expensive in a Lightning Storm!

-Since most lightning damage is caused by high voltage, which a lightning protector sends to ground, if you don't have a good ground you don't have lightning protection - even if you bought the best you could find (like ours!).
+Most lightning damage is caused by high voltage, which a lightning protector sends to ground.
+If you don't have a good ground, you don't have lightning protection - even if you bought the best you could find (like ours!).

 The ground is then carried to all the outlets in the building through the conduit attached to the metal circuit-breaker box, through the green ground wire put in most conduits (usually not for light switches), and on the ground wire in Romex when the local authorities don't require conduit.